W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ²As a learning device it merely follows the learner, but if it is falsely endowed with self-initiative, it becomes a serious obstruction to the very learning it should facilitate.
 ³Only the mind is capable of illumination.
 ⁴Spirit is already illuminated and the body in itself is too dense.
-⁵The mind, however, can bring its illumination to the body by recognising that it is not the learner, and is therefore unamenable to learning.
+⁵The mind, however, can bring its illumination to the body by recognizing that it is not the learner, and is therefore unamenable to learning.
 ⁶The body is, however, easily brought into alignment with a mind that has learned to look beyond it toward the light.

 ::: details Expanded